 The packaging on the market guarantees ease of transport and use bags in different sizes, cans, disposable sachets and trays, all of which meet consumer demands.
 Companies are also showing increasing sensitivity regarding their choice of packaging.

 Environmentally friendly packaging and packaging made from recycled and recyclable materials are becoming increasingly common.
-However, maximum attention must be paid to properly storing the product once it is opened.
-The veterinary surgeon can advise on how to keep each food to prevent spoilage.
+However, once a product is opened, it must be properly stored.
+The veterinary surgeon can advise on how to store each food to prevent spoilage.

 Labelling: clear and understandable information for the buyer.

-As the consumer is increasingly careful in selecting what food to bring, attention is rightly paid to pet food.
-Labelling follows EU regulations and contains clear, precise and correct information concerning the ingredients used in the production of the food, as well as the nutritional characteristics and use of the product.
+As consumers are increasingly careful in selecting what food to bring, attention is rightly paid to pet food.
+Labelling follows EU regulations and contains clear, precise, and correct information concerning the ingredients used in the production of the food, as well as the nutritional characteristics and use of the product.

 To allow a more straightforward interpretation of the information on the label, Fediaf (European Federation of the Pet Food Industry) has produced a document approved by the European Commission and recognised as a tool for industry and control authorities.
-The file can be downloaded free of charge from the Fediaf website and, being intended for the general public is easy to consult.
+The file can be downloaded free of charge from the Fediaf website, and because it is intended for the general public, it is easy to consult.

 The information reported covers a wide range of data, including name, product description, analytical components, additives, minimum shelf life, batch number, name of manufacturer or distributor, contact details, instructions for the use of the food and weight and quantity.
 The simple reading makes it easy for pet owners to understand the characteristics of the food, starting with the difference between complete and complementary foods.